-The human cells we produce from HPSCs and our customized bioassay systems using such cells, including CardioSafe 3D and LiverSafe 3D, are not currently sold, for research purposes or any other purpose, to biotechnology or pharmaceutical companies, government research institutions, academic and nonprofit research institutions, medical research or significant or stem cell banks, and they are not therapeutic procedures.
+The human cells we produce from hPSCs and our customized bioassay systems using such cells, including CardioSafe 3D, are not currently sold, for research purposes or any other purpose, to biotechnology or pharmaceutical companies, government research institutions, academic and nonprofit research institutions, medical research organizations or stem cell banks, and they are not therapeutic procedures.
 As a result, they are not subject to regulation as biological products or drugs by the FDA or comparable agencies in other countries.
-However, fit, in the future, we seek to include human cells we derive from hPSCs in the respective applications or product candidates, such applications and/or product candidates would be subject to the FDA's pre- and post-market regulations.
-For example, if we seek to develop and market human cells we produce for use in performing cell therapy or for other regenerative medicine applications, such as tissue engineering or organ replacement, we would first need to obtain FDA pre-market clearance or approval.
+However, if, in the future, we seek to include human cells we derive from hPSCs in therapeutic applications or product candidates, such applications and/or product candidates would be subject to the FDA's pre- and post-market regulations.
+For example, if we seek to develop and market human cells we produce for use in performing regenerative medicine applications, such as tissue engineering or organ replacement, we would first need to obtain FDA pre-market clearance or approval.
 Obtaining such clearance or approval from the FDA is expensive, time-consuming and uncertain, generally requiring many years to obtain, and requiring detailed and comprehensive scientific and clinical data.
 Notwithstanding the time and expense, these efforts may not result in FDA approval or clearance.
 Even if we were to obtain regulatory approval or clearance, it may not be for the uses that we believe are important or commercially attractive.